Before you renew Salesforce, know whether to keep it, simplify it, build around it, or replace it.

 Most Salesforce decisions are made under pressure

-A renewal deadline, rising costs, frustrated users, broken reports, or a new executive asking why the CRM is so expensive can force a rushed decision.
+A renewal deadline, rising costs, frustrated users, broken reports, or a new executive asking why Salesforce is so expensive can force a rushed decision.

 That pressure usually leads to one of two mistakes: renewing without understanding the true cost, or rushing into a risky migration without understanding what Salesforce still does for the business.